-TEC-201Management Information Systems with Generative AI4.5
+TEC-201 Management Information Systems with Generative AI 4.5

 This course will focus on information system which supports business decisions, internal business processes, customer relations, and interaction with suppliers.
 It deals with the organizational foundations of such systems, their strategic role, and the organizational and management changes driving electronic commerce, electronic business and the emerging digital firm.
+Prerequisite: None comprehensive user profiles based on their interactions with digital platforms.
 Prerequisite: None